 Centek Product Summary

-Radical innovation at Centek in 2001 led to the development of a range of centralizers with superior downhole performance which have dramatically reduced failures and have proved in the last 17 years to have save operators time and cost getting to TD.
+Radical innovation at Centek in 2001 led to the development of a range of centralizers with superior downhole performance which have dramatically reduced failures and have proved in the last 19 years to save operators time and cost getting to TD.

 Bringing the best to the business was hard, staying there is tough but being an industry leader is far more rewarding than replicating others.
 As sector forerunners we’ve changed perceptions, standards and quality; set benchmarks and created a new category of centralizers, constantly enhancing our reputation as global market leaders.

 All Centek centralizers deliver performance in 5 key areas, optimizing:

 - Flow by Area